The next SGA Annual Conference is provisionally planned for Saturday 18th September 2021, at the Carnegie Conference Centre, Dunfermline.

 To JOIN the SGA, please CLICK HERE.

-This year’s SGA Annual Conference will capture the best of both worlds from our previous events, in that we have included both a presentation element, along with a selection of workshops.
+The SGA Annual Conference includes both a presentation element, along with a selection of workshops.

 - The event will run from approximately 9.30am – 3.30pm.